 Peninsula Corridor Electrification Project

 The Peninsula Corridor Electrification Project (PCEP) is a key component of the Caltrain Modernization program.
-The PCEP would electrify the Caltrain Corridor from San Francisco’s 4th and King Caltrain Station to approximately the Tamien Caltrain Station, convert diesel-hauled to Electric Multiple Unit (EMU) trains, and increase service up to six Caltrain trains per peak hour per direction by 2019.
+The PCEP would electrify the Caltrain Corridor from San Francisco’s 4th and King Caltrain Station to approximately the Tamien Caltrain Station, convert diesel-hauled to Electric Multiple Unit (EMU) trains, and increase service up to six Caltrain trains per peak hour per direction.
 Operating speed will be up to 79mph, which is what it is today.

 PURPOSE AND NEED FOR THE PROJECT

 The primary purpose of the Project is to improve Caltrain system performance, reduce long-term environmental impact by reducing noise, improving regional air quality and reducing greenhouse gas emissions.
 An electrified Caltrain system would better address Peninsula commuters’ vision of increased service and improved travel times in an environmentally friendly and reliable way.
 This also is expected to help accommodate increase system ridership through improved system operations.